openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 While the data for your proctoring session is being reviewed, your proctoring review status is in a **Pending** state until a final result is available.
-It usually takes 2-3 days for reviews to be completed.
+It usually takes 3-5 days reviews to be completed.

 When the review is complete, you can return to the exam page to see whether your proctoring review result is **Satisfactory** or **Unsatisfactory**.